 The School offers a four-year undergraduate degree programme in Bioengineering (BIE).
 Upon graduation, successful students will be awarded direct honours.

-Bioengineering at NTU starts by asking where graduates will be hired and develop curriculum that combines both engineering and life science with entrepreneurship as key components quite different from other universities.
-The greatest numbers of bioengineering graduates work in manufacturing industries.
-Examples will be pharmaceutical manufacturing, medical instrument and health care supplies.
-A significant number also worked for hospitals, government agencies such as HSA and banks where their broad base training are sort after.
-Uniquely, bioengineering at NTU is a fusion of multiple disciplines applying engineering principles to solve problems in biology and medicine and introduces regulatory affairs as early as the 1st year, exposing them to commercialisation processes and arranging hospital attachments so that they will interact with clinicians to understand medical device implementations and patient care.
-Medical device design and management are emphasised in the latter year.
-The program also allows students to specialise in 1) Bioinstrumentation and Bioelectronics and 2) Biomaterials and Tissue Engineering, topics essential for local industries in Singapore.
-Students find their learning outcome and hands on experience in bioimaging such as MRI and CT, unforgettable.
+Bioengineering at NTU starts by asking where graduates will be hired and develop a curriculum that combines both engineering and life science with entrepreneurship as key components quite different from other universities.
+A large number of bioengineering graduates work in manufacturing sector.
+For example, pharmaceutical manufacturing, medical instrument and healthcare supplies.
+A significant number also works for hospitals, government agencies such as HSA and and research institutes like A*Star.
+Bioengineering at NTU is a fusion of multiple disciplines applying engineering principles to solve problems in biology and medicine.
+Students are introduced to regulatory affairs as early as the 1st year, exposing them to commercialisation processes and arranging hospital attachments so that they will interact with clinicians to understand medical device implementations and patient care.

 Our goal is to produce a new generation of bioengineering graduates with the necessary skills to meet the challenges of the biomedical and other emerging industries in Singapore and the region.

 The programme blends recent progress made in modern biology with the continual technological advances in information technology, electronics, communications and materials to develop new engineering approaches and tools for biomedical applications.